Food resilience

 1) stronger community networks and reduced lonliness

-2) reduced food waste and more efficient houshold cooking
+2) reduced food waste and more efficient household cooking

 3) greater use of local food products

-overall vision: if sucessesful, the community food sharing and resilience network could be a model for combining ecological living with social welbeing demostrating how simple everyday practices, such as cooking and sharing meals, can strenghen both community resilience and sustainability.
+Overall vision: if successful, the community food sharing and resilience network could be a model for combining ecological living with social well-being, demonstrating how simple everyday practices, such as cooking and sharing meals, can strengthen both community resilience and sustainability.

 social impact